Creativvely/.github/profile/README.md

 #### Join Creatively Waitlist!

-Explore our initiatives and inspiring success stories on our [https://bit.ly/creativvelylearnfrontend].
+Join our waitlist and explore the goals and targets we aim to provide. [[Join Waitlist](https://bit.ly/CreativvelyWaitlist)].